TrellixVulnTeam/swahilipython_SCMU/Doc/library/sys.rst

 .. function:: call_tracing(func, args)

    Call ``func(*args)``, while tracing is enabled.
 The tracing state is saved, and restored afterwards.
-This is intended to be called from a debugger from a checkpoint, to recursively debug some other code.
+This is intended to be called kutoka a debugger kutoka a checkpoint, to recursively debug some other code.